 We have a total of 8 people living in this wild and crazy house.
 I’ll be conservative and say that we average about 5 pairs of shoes each (yes, the girls are throwing off the rule of averages on this, but whatever).
 That’s 40 pairs (80 total shoes) in 4 bedrooms and sometimes the living room and oftentimes the garage and even the car trunk.
-Take three minutes to read our 4 Easy Tips and you’ll be able to Kill Foot Odor like a pro!
+Take three minutes to make our Shoe & Foot Deodorizing Powder Recipe and you’ll be able to kill foot odor like a pro!

 That is a considerable amount of smells to combat.
 How do we do it?
 How can we even walk from one room to the other without passing out from the smell of feet?

 4 Easy Tips to Kill Foot Odor Naturally

 Tip #1: Shoes need to be put away

 - The shoes are SUPPOSED to live in the closet.
 Yes, everything in its place.
 This at least helps contain the issue to a small area.
 We stock those closets with several Deodorizing Disks to help fight the mustiness of a closed space full of sweaty foot covers.

 - If socks are really clean, then the shoes are less smelly.
 My husband came up with a genius system for socks.
 He attaches a lingerie bag to the dirty laundry basket in each room.
 The socks all must go in there together.
 This not only keeps the socks from getting mysteriously lost in the laundry, but it keeps the pairs in the same bag.
 Genius!
 This probably saves us an hour of laundry time a week matching socks for 8 people.